Welcome to today's edition of the Rush 24-7 podcast.

 I mean, that's the thing.

-of this and Breitbart's story, and the conclusion that feminists have lost everything is what's wrong with this.
+And this is Breitbart's story and the conclusion of feminists have lost everything is what's wrong with this.

-So yeah we'll laugh at that one okay one more lighthearted story uh from this from the lighthearted stack and then we'll hit to the phones remember when Columbia law school let black students postpone their final exams because they might be traumatized over the grand jury decisions in Ferguson, Missouri and Staten Island.
+Remember when Columbia Law School let black students postpone their final exams because they might be traumatized over the grand jury decisions in Ferguson, Missouri, and Staten Island.

 Remember that?

-Well, students at Oberlin College, this is where, by the way, Lena Dunham made up a story of rape or Q some guy that doesn't exist of raping her, let's put it that way.
+Well, now students at Oberlin College, this is where, by the way, Lena Dunham made up a story of rape or to some guy that doesn't exist of raping, or let's put it that way.

-Here is the petition for the university president Martin Chrysloff to suspend the standard grading system.
+Here is the petition for the university president, Martin Krysloff, to suspend a standard grading system.

-I would really like to see the normal grading system suspended for this semester and replaced with a no fail mercy period.
+I'm going to read to you, this is the petition, verbatim quote, I would really like to see the normal grading system suspended for this semester and replaced with a no-fail mercy period.

 Administrators should require professors to exercise complete flexibility in what students are saying they can produce academically.